Unbinilium/Timer/README.md

 # Timer

-A simple thread-safe timer util library written in stdandared C++20, for measuring and recording the time spent performing different functions.
+A simple thread-safe timer util library written in stdandard C++20, for measuring and recording the time spent performing different functions.

 ```cpp
 int main() {